confluentinc/workshop-tableflow-databricks/labs/LAB3_tableflow_and_connector/LAB3.md

 In this section you will configure the Oracle XStream connector to capture real-time changes from your Oracle database and stream them to Confluent Cloud.

+> [!WARNING]
+> **15-20 minute Oracle Spin-up Time**
+>
+> It takes between 15-20 minutes for the Oracle database instance to fully spin up.
+>
+> If you try to establish the connector before the database is ready, then it will respond with various errors.
+>
+> **While you wait, we recommend you try out this optional [Data Governance ~7-minute lab](../LAB_data_governance/LAB_data_governance.md) to get hands on with Confluent features that can help you organize and ensure high quality data.**

 #### Navigate to the Oracle XStream Connector

 1. Click on *Connectors* in the left sidebar menu